samuel-h-owen/api-directory_documentation/pages/MCommunityGidNumber_API.md

-# Using the MCommunityGidNumber API
+# Using the MCommunityGidNumber Endpoint
 This document provides information about the [MCommunityGidNumber](https://dir.api.it.umich.edu/docs/mcommunity/1/routes/MCommunityGidNumber/nextNumber.json/get) endpoint that is a part of the MCommunity API.
 The MCommunityGidNumber endpoint can be used to reserve gid numbers for groups.
 Instructions on making a request, available input parameters, and potential outputs and definitions are detailed in this document.

 This document assumes a basic understanding of the [U-M API Directory](https://dir.api.it.umich.edu).
 See the API Directory [Getting Started](https://dir.api.it.umich.edu/get-started) page for more information.

 ## About the API
-The MCommunityGidNumber API is a web service that IT professionals can use to reserve gid numbers for groups.
+The MCommunityGidNumber endpoint can be used to reserve gid numbers for groups.
 A gid number is used in Unix/Linux systems as a unique identifier for a group.
 This service enables reservation of gid numbers in a way that avoids overlap with ones assigned by the ITS MCommunity team and others.

 The API is restricted to 200 calls per minute.
 The MCommunityGidNumber API supports JSON (JavaScript Object Notation).